Home inspections in Santa Rosa, Petaluma, Windsor, Healdsburg, Sebastopol, Sonoma, Cloverdale and most other communities in Sonoma County.

 The purpose of a home inspection is to give unbiased information about a property.
-Currently, there are two yardsticks by which we can evaluate a home inspector.
-The most well known are "Standards of Practice".
-These standards are typically created by an organization such as CREIA or ASHI and define what should and should not be expected from an inspector.
+Currently, there are two basic yardsticks by which we can evaluate a home inspector.
+The most well known are Standards of PracticeThese standards are typically created by an organization such as the California Real Estate Inspection Association (CREIA) or the American Society of Home Inspectors (ASHI) and define what should and should not be expected from an inspector.
 A bit more obscure are "Standards of Care".
 These standards are not well defined, can vary regionally and have more to do with the level of time and effort that an inspector will put into an inspection, writing a report and further education.
+Finally, we have the Code of Ethics which standardizes our ethical responsibilities and code of conduct.

 All three of these items are equally important parts to providing a quality inspection.